bennypowers/bennypowers.dev/posts/form-associated-custom-elements.md

 ## Creating a FACE

-Form-Associated Custom Elements solves one of the problems that `is` would have solved, namely, allowing your web component to participate in native web forms.
+Form-Associated Custom Elements solves one of the problems that `is` and customized built-in elements [would have solved](#how-we-got-here), namely, allowing your web component to participate in native web forms.

+We create a FACE by setting the static `formAssociated` boolean flag and registering the custom element.

 ```js
 class XCheckbox extends HTMLElement {